hugomd/humd.github.io/_posts/2013-09-16-hello-again.md

 tags: [hello, again]
 ---
 {% include JB/setup %}
-So, considering Github Pages is a thing now, I might start posting on here..
+So, considering Github Pages is a thing now, I might start posting on here...